GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 V1 versions of APIs will be utilizing the API Key mechanism as outlined in this documentation.
 Future versions of APIs will be made available to support OAuth 2.0 as soon as possible.
 The documentation will be updated as soon as more information is available for the oAuth implementation.

-## FSRS Subaward Reporting Bulk Upload API Request and Responses
+## FSRS SubAward Reporting Bulk Upload API Request and Responses

 This API has 8 endpoints as outlined below.

 Endpoint Name | Short Description |
 -----|-----------------
-Submit Subaward Report (Contracts)     | Can be used to submit Subaward Reports for reporting on one or more Contracts.
+Submit SubAward Report (Contracts)     | Can be used to submit SubAward Reports for reporting on one or more Contracts.
-Submit Subaward Report (Grants)     | Can be used to submit Subaward Reports for reporting on one or more Grants.
+Submit SubAward Report (Grants)     | Can be used to submit SubAward Reports for reporting on one or more Grants.
-Update Subaward Report (Contracts)     | Can be used to update one or more previously submitted Subaward Reports for Contracts.
+Update SubAward Report (Contracts)     | Can be used to update one or more previously submitted SubAward Reports for Contracts.
-Update Subaward Report (Grants)     | Can be used to update one or more previously submitted Subaward Reports for Grants.
+Update SubAward Report (Grants)     | Can be used to update one or more previously submitted SubAward Reports for Grants.
-Delete Subaward Report (Contracts)     | Can be used to delete one or more previously submitted Subaward Reports for Contracts.
+Delete SubAward Report (Contracts)     | Can be used to delete one or more previously submitted SubAward Reports for Contracts.
-Delete Subaward Report (Grants)     | Can be used to delete one or more previously submitted Subaward Reports for Grants.
+Delete SubAward Report (Grants)     | Can be used to delete one or more previously submitted SubAward Reports for Grants.
-Get Subaward Report (Contracts)     | Can be used to get one or more previously submitted Subaward Reports for Contracts.
+Get SubAward Report (Contracts)     | Can be used to get one or more previously submitted SubAward Reports for Contracts.
-Get Subaward Report (Grants)     | Can be used to get one or more previously submitted Subaward Reports for Grants.
+Get SubAward Report (Grants)     | Can be used to get one or more previously submitted SubAward Reports for Grants.

 The following section describes each of the above endpoints in detail.

-### Submit Subaward Report (Contracts)
+### Submit SubAward Report (Contracts)

 ------- | ------- |
 **Request Type** | POST
 **URL** | /acquisition/v1/subawards
-**Summary** | Submit one or multiple Subaward reports for Contracts **Consumes** | application/json
+**Summary** | Submit one or multiple SubAward reports for Contracts **Consumes** | application/json
 **Produces** | NA
 **Active Versions** | v1